-The department specializes in three areas: cultural and historical geography, resource management, and urban/transportation geography.
+The department specializes in three areas: Cultural, Urban and Historical geography, Resource Management, and Geographic Information Systems and Technology.
 Complementary course work supporting these specialized areas is available in other departments.

-The Department of Geography offers the BA and BS degrees.
+The Department of Geography offers the BA and BS degrees with the ability to specialize in one of four degree tracks.
+These tracks are Outdoor Recreation and Resource Management; People, Place, Society; Global Studies; and Environmental Change and Sustainability.
 An advanced program leading to the MS and PhD degrees is also available.
 The department also sponsors students in the interdisciplinary MS and PhD programs in environmental science.